deity-io/falcon-platform-docs/docs/platform/integration/magento2.md

 Add your Magento 2 details to your config.

 ### Step 5
 Disable your Magento 2 frontend.
+We have a [Magento module](https://github.com/deity-io/disable-frontend) you can use.

 ### Step 6
 Complete, you should now have a fully working Magento 2 / Falcon Platform site